St Peter's College, Wexford: Former presidents/principals

 The first president of St. Peters was Rev. Miles Murphy.
 He was succeeded in 1829 by Rev. John Sinnott DD.
 In 1850 after the death of Dr. Sinnott, Rev. Lawrence Kirwan was appointed president.
 In 1858, Rev Patrick C Sheridan took over the post of president; he was followed in 1873 by Dr Kavanagh.
-Very Rev. Luke (Canon) Doyle, served as president of St. Peter's College, from 1890–1895.
+Very Rev. Luke (Canon) Doyle, served as president of St. Peter's College, from 1890 to 1895.
 More recent presidents have included Very Rev. William F. Murphy STL, Rev. Laurence O'Connor, Very Rev. Dr. Thomas Sherwood, and Fr.
 Seamus S. De Vál who has written about the college.

-As of 2020, the Principal of St. Peter's College is Mr. John Banville.
+As of 2024, the Principal of St. Peter's College is Mr. John Banville.

-Institute of Technology, Carlow – Wexford Campus
+South East Technological University – Wexford Campus

-The Institute of Technology, Carlow delivers courses at St. Peter's, in the former Seminary wing.
+The South East Technological University delivers courses at St. Peter's, in the former Seminary wing.
 There is approx. 900 students doing various full and part-time certificate, diploma, degree and masters courses in Business, Arts, Childhood studies, Visual Communications and Design, Sustainable Architectural Technology and Economics.
-2012 saw the commencement of an MBA programme at the IT Carlow Wexford Campus.
+2012 saw the commencement of an MBA programme at the Wexford Campus.